-Chronic Pain Management in Langley — Evidence-Based Relief Through Movement
+Chronic Pain Management in Langley, BC

 What Is Chronic Pain Management?

-Chronic pain is pain that persists for more than three months — often long after the original injury or condition has healed.
+Chronic pain is pain that persists for more than three months, often long after the original injury or condition has healed.
 Unlike acute pain, which serves as a warning signal, chronic pain involves changes in the nervous system that keep pain signals firing even when there is no ongoing tissue damage.

 At Kenaz Training, we understand that chronic pain is complex and deeply personal.
-We take the time to understand your pain history, triggers, and goals, then build a program that meets you where you are — not where we think you should be.
+We take the time to understand your pain history, triggers, and goals, then build a program that meets you where you are, not where we think you should be.

 - Graded exercise exposure that gradually builds your tolerance